Ziphil/Zenithal/README.md

 ```xml
 <tag>foo bar  baz</tag>
 ```
-If the tag name is marked with `!!`, the same number of trailing whitespaces as that of the least-indented line are also removed from each line.
+If the tag name is marked with `!!`, the same number of leading whitespaces as that of the least-indented line are also removed from each line.
-This may be useful, if you want to insert indentations to the inner text for legibility but do not want them left in the output, for example when marking up a `<pre>` tag of HTML.
+This may be useful, if you want to insert indentations to the inner text for legibility but do not want them left in the output, for example when marking up a `<pre>` tag of XHTML.
 ```
 \div<
   \pre!!<